 National Grid will continue to monitor the use of herbicides on its rights-of-way to evaluate the trends in herbicide application rates.
-This work will be monitored through the use of Contractor herbicide use reports and National Grid field inventories.
-In addition, National Grid has recently developed a software program that contractors will begin to utilize in the field to record their herbicide use on National Grid rights-of-way.
+This work will be monitored using Contractor herbicide use reports and National Grid's Vegetation Management software.

 National Grid's IVM program also recognizes and manages instances in which landscape changes prescribe the IVM techniques.
 Control methods are adapted or limited to suit the cultural management situation.
-These are areas of a right-of-way in which geologic, geographic, climactic, environmental and legal factors along with economic, agricultural, social and recreational uses of the landscape affect the application of IVM management techniques.
+These are areas of a right-of-way in which geologic, geographic, climatic, environmental, and legal factors along with economic, agricultural, social, and recreational uses of the landscape affect the application of IVM management techniques.
 Treatment methods are determined by soil type, moisture levels, elevation, density and growth rates; land use patterns such as golf courses, inhabited areas, Christmas tree farms, active pasture and crop lands, or where individual alternate control agreements are in place with landowners.
 These landscapes limit or alter the applied treatment methods.
 For example, in neighborhoods, incompatible plant species might not be present in yard areas but may still need to be removed from structures.